-*Option A is the mandatory default rate for those who do not choose a contribution rate.
+* Once your contribution rate option has been established, it can only be changed when you change employers.
+Option A is the mandatory default rate for those who do not choose a contribution rate.

 Defined Benefit: If you leave the University before retirement you may delay receiving your defined benefit until a later date.
 Members who have at least 20 service credit years and who leave the University prior to age 65 have the value of their defined plan prorated.
 TRS 3 provides an average three percent adjustment for inflation per year until you begin collecting your benefit (or until age 65, whichever is earliest).

 Defined Contribution: You can access your defined contribution account whenever you separate from all TRS-covered employment service.
 Withdrawing money from the defined contribution portion of TRS 3 does not affect your eligibility to receive a monthly pension benefit under the defined benefit portion of the plan.

 Withdrawn contributions and earnings are subject to income taxation in the year they are withdrawn.
 In addition, if you are under age 59 1/2 (or age 55 and retired) you may be subject to an IRS penalty for early withdrawal from a retirement plan.